Treating Chytrid

 2

-For small frogs, use 1/3rd strength in their water bowl in the hospital tank
+For small frogs, use 1/3rd strength of the rosemary tea in their water bowl in the hospital tank

 3

-For metamorphs, use the same 1/3rd strength and put in a spray bottle; spray the metamorphs and the vegetation in their enclosure twice a day for five days
+For metamorphs, use the same 1/3rd strength rosemary tea but put in a spray bottle and spray the metamorphs and the vegetation in their enclosure twice a day for five days.
+Mop up the bottom of the tank with a paper towel to make sure that water/tea isn't accumulating on the bottom where it would drawn baby crickets or even the metamorphs themselves (don't assume metamorphs won't drown - some species can).

 4